 - Barriers: Barriers should be used to prevent access to live parts of electrical equipment.
 This includes installing barriers around equipment, marking hazardous areas with warning signs, and ensuring that only authorized personnel have access to the equipment.

 - Training: All employees who work with or near electrical equipment should be trained in electrical safety.
 This includes training on how to recognize electrical hazards, how to properly use protective equipment, and how to follow safe work practices.

-- Regular maintenance: Electrical equipment should be regularly inspected and maintained to ensure that it is in good working condition.
-This includes checking for damaged or worn parts, cleaning the equipment, and verifying that safety features are functioning properly.
+- Regular maintenance: Electrical equipment should be inspected and maintained to ensure it is in good working condition.
+This includes checking for damaged or worn parts, cleaning the equipment, and verifying that safety features function properly.